1988 Buffalo Bills season: NFL draft

 ESPN's cameras watched Oklahoma State running back Thurman Thomas in his home as he waited to be drafted.
 He fell to the second round, where the Bills made him their first pick at 40th overall.
 Thomas would go on to a Pro Football Hall of Fame career, where he would eclipse O. J. Simpson's all-time team rushing record with 12,074 yards.
-Thomas would set an NFL record by leading the league in yards-from-scrimmage for four consecutive years, from 1989–1992.
+Thomas would set an NFL record by leading the league in yards-from-scrimmage for four consecutive years, from 1989 to 1992.
 (The record of three was previously held by Hall of Famer Jim Brown.)
 Thomas was a five-time Pro Bowl selection and NFL Offensive Player of the Year in 1992.